-I have the joy of serving you as the Men’s Director of re:generation recovery.
-It's a dream job for me because I get to walk with men who are humbly seeking (and...
+I have the joy of serving as the Director of both Community and re:generation at the Dallas Campus.
+It's a dream job for me because I get to walk with people who are...
 Read more

 About Wes Butler